junxit/us-congress-bills-112/metadata.md

 - 2011-02-11 — Placed on the Union Calendar, Calendar No. 4.
 - 2011-02-11 — Reported by the Committee on Judiciary.
 H. Rept.
 112-11, Part I.
 - 2011-02-11 — Reported by the Committee on Judiciary.
 H. Rept.
 112-11, Part I.
+- 2011-02-28 — Considered under suspension of the rules. (consideration: CR H1370-1371)
+- 2011-02-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+386.
+- 2011-02-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-02-28 — Mr. Lungren, Daniel E. moved to suspend the rules and pass the bill, as amended.
+- 2011-02-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1370)
+- 2011-02-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1370)